StefanoAnzolut/business-guide/source/integrations/google.rst

 ====================================

 ..
 NOTE::
- Skribble Electronic Signature plug-in is only available to Skribble Business customers.
-If you haven't set up Skribble Business yet, check this `guide`_.
+ Skribble Electronic Signature plug-in is available to Skribble Business customers.
+If you haven't set up Skribble for your company yet, check this `guide`_.

   .. _guide: https://docs.skribble.com/business-admin/quickstart/upgrade